 These treatments have a relatively high success rate, especially if the amphetamine psychosis is diagnosed as early as possible.
 Unfortunately, this disorder is often mistaken for others which are not controlled by medications and might result in accidental permanent hospitalization.

 While the treatments for amphetamine psychosis are typically successful, they are not always.
 One of the biggest factors in the success of these treatments is administering them early in the development of the psychosis.
 This makes finding treatment very important.
-For more information on amphetamine psychosis or to find a treatment center before amphetamine addiction results in psychosis, call us at 800-768-8728.
+For more information on amphetamine psychosis or to find a treatment center before amphetamine addiction results in psychosis, call us at 800-768-8728(Who Answers?).
 We can help you find the treatment you need before this dangerous condition becomes a serious problem.